botlabs-gg/yagpdb-docs-v2/content/docs/fun/reputation.md

 Users with this role participates in the point system which they can be given/taken away points from.
 If set to none, everyone will be participating.

-### Blacklisted role for giving/taking away points
+### Disallowed role for giving/taking away points

 Users with this role cannot use the `-giverep` and `-takerep` commands.
 This also overrides the _Required role to give/remove points._

-### Blacklisted role for receiving/being taken away points from
+### Disallowed role for receiving/being taken away points from

 Users with this role cannot participate in the point system which they can be given/taken away points from.
 This also overrides the _Required role to receive/being taken away points from_.